Kobazaaa/Kirbys_Adventure/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Detailed instructions on how to run your game project are in this section.
+Detailed instructions on how to run the game project are in this section.

 ### Prerequisites